Ericsson/ecchronos/docs/STANDALONE.md

 ## Configuration

-The standalone ecChronos can be configured through the file `conf/ecc.cfg`.
+The standalone ecChronos can be configured through the file `conf/ecc.yml`.

 ## Custom connection providers

 In order to use custom connection providers in the standalone version of ecChronos there are a few things that needs to be considered.

-1. There must be a default constructor that takes `Properties` as an argument.
+1. There must be a default constructor that takes `Config` as an argument.
 2. The native connection provider must use `DataCenterAwarePolicy` which is located in the `connection` module.

-The provided properties argument is read from the file `ecc.cfg` so that custom connection providers could use the same configuration file if needed.
+The provided configuration argument is read from the file `ecc.yml` so that custom connection providers could use the same configuration file if needed.

 Examples of implementations can be found in: